 Types of Podcast Ad Insertions

-Ads can be inserted into a show in a variety of spots, but the three most common points are:
+Podcast ads can be inserted through a show in a variety of spots.
+The three most common podcast advertising placements are:

-- Pre-Roll: Ad appears at the very start of the show.
-Example, “This show is brought to you by our sponsor, [sponsor name + short pitch].”
+“This show is brought to you by our sponsor, [insert Sponsor Name + short pitch].”

-- Mid-Roll: At the show’s midpoint, there is a break inserted where hosts introduce advertisements and/or advertisements begin.
-Example, “Hey everyone, we hope you’re enjoying the show.
-We’d like to take just a moment to thank our sponsors for making this amazing content possible. [sponsor name+ short pitch].”
+“Hey everyone, we hope you’re enjoying the show.
+We’d just like to take a moment to thank our sponsors for making this episode possible.
+[Insert Sponsor Name + short pitch].”

 Types of Podcast Ad Formats and Scripts